What is Flat Head Syndrome?

 If babies are seen early on (especially before 3-4 months of age), they can make good progress in therapy.
 Depending on the severity of the flat spot, or the timeline of receiving therapy for head shape, some babies will require a cranial orthotic to fully round out their head.

-A Cranial Helmet can help!
+A Cranial Helmet Can Help

 You can see my son, Paul, in the picture here.
 He wore a DocBand as a result of a severe flat spot.